3D-Herschel: Constraining Dust Emission with Panchromatic Modeling of 3D-HST Galaxies: Changes in Inferred Parameters for Galaxies with Significant Herschel Detections

-Dust temperature can be estimated using the mean starlight intensity $\langle U \rangle$, following Equation (33) of \citet{DraineLi2007} -- which is dependent on $U_{\mathrm{min}}$, $U_{\mathrm{max}}$, and $\gamma$ -- and the characteristic dust temperature derived from Equation (13) of \citet{Draine2014}:
+Dust temperature can be estimated first by calculating the mean starlight intensity $\langle U \rangle$, following Equation (33) of \citet{DraineLi2007}, which is dependent on $U_{\mathrm{min}}$, $U_{\mathrm{max}}$, and $\gamma$.
+Then we derive the characteristic dust temperature from Equation (13) of \citet{Draine2014}:

 For the IR-bright sample, we calculate an average luminosity-weighted dust temperature of $25.4 \ \pm \ 2.1\mathrm{K}$ (black line in Figure~\ref{fig:DustTempUmin}), systematically warmer than the fixed cold dust temperature of 18.4K adopted in the UV–MIR fits (dashed navy line).
 The scatter (red line) in Figure \ref{fig:DustTempUmin} illustrates the distribution of $U_{\mathrm{min}}$ values, with a noticeable step to warmer temperatures at $z\sim1-1.3$.
 This feature likely reflects a sampling bias, as Herschel preferentially detects higher-redshift star-forming galaxies with warm dust emission.
-Our results are consistent with \citet{Muzzin2010}, who argued that high-redshift galaxies resemble ``scaled-up cool galaxies'' of their local counterparts, with relatively stable dust temperatures out to \textit{z} $\sim$ 2.5.
-However, they contrast with the findings of \citet{JonesStanway2023}, who report linearly increasing dust temperatures out to \textit{z} $\sim$ 10.

-It is important to emphasize that we infer \emph{characteristic} dust temperatures directly from our best-fit models, whereas other studies often adopt different definitions (e.g., effective dust temperature from the FIR peak wavelength (\citealt{Elbaz2011, Casey2018, JonesStanway2023}).
-Any absolute comparison between these methods would therefore be misleading, and our results should be used only in a relative sense.
-Nevertheless, because the dust emission parameters we employ directly determine the FIR peak position, relative comparisons across studies remain meaningful.
-A more detailed examination, with a larger and more representative galaxy sample, will be required for a comprehensive reconciliation of dust temperature estimates in the literature.

-The discrepancy between the estimated dust temperatures is further reflected in our empirical composite SEDs with Herschel constraints (Figures \ref{fig:1composite}, \ref{fig:composites}, and \ref{fig:mass stacked composites}).
-In the left panel of Figure \ref{fig:composites}, we compare galaxies whose SFRs and dust attenuation remain consistent with previous UV-MIR fits: both composites show similar FIR emission strengths, but the Herschel-informed spectrum has a broader FIR bump that peaks $\sim$55\micron\ shorter.
-In the right panel, galaxies with enhanced dust emission and SFRs exhibit even broader bumps with peaks shifted by $\sim$62\micron\ relative to UV-MIR fits.
-These shifts towards shorter peak wavelengths indicate: (1) a broader underlying dust temperature distribution, and (2) a systematically warmer characteristic dust temperature \citep[see][]{Casey2012} compared to the model fits lacking FIR photometry.
+The empirical composite SEDs (Figures \ref{fig:1composite}, \ref{fig:composites}), corroborate this discrepancy, with Herschel-informed spectra showing broader FIR dust bumps peaking $\sim$60$\mu$m shorter than the UV-MIR fits, indicating a broader underlying dust temperature distribution and systematically warmer characteristic dust temperatures.